 - Ensure working at school and working at home is an easy and seamless transition.

-We have an ELearning Coordinator (Craig Jefferies) and an ICT committee, together they will provide support and training to staff throughout the year to help improve integration of IT into curriculum delivery.
+We have an eLearning Coordinator (Craig Jefferies) and an ICT committee, together they provide support and training to staff throughout the year to help improve integration of IT into curriculum delivery.

 Minimum Device Specifications